Trying to get gut-healthy?

 But what else can you do, on your gut health journey?
 What can you eat, to complement, boost and maximise your kefir + prebiotic?

+You can boost your gut health results by following a few simple principles.
 In a nutshell, a gut healthy diet is:

 - Low GI

 - High in good fats

 Let’s break this down.
 What do we mean?